 The Gothic Revival building that houses Emanuel AME Church in Charleston is a testament to the determination of the church’s founders and its early congregation.
 The present-day structure with its signature steeple was built in 1891, replacing an earlier wooden church from 1872 that was damaged in the Charleston Earthquake of 1886.
 Many of the brick and marble panels were restored between 1949 and 1951.

 The origin of Emanuel AME dates to 1816, when Morris Brown organized a withdrawal of the Charleston Methodist Episcopal Church’s black members over a burial ground dispute.
 The newly-formed congregation quickly established themselves as an African Methodist Episcopal church, a denomination that was founded earlier in Philadelphia by the Reverend Richard Allen.

 Brown was eventually jailed for violating laws restricting free and enslaved blacks from holding religious gatherings without white supervision.
-After the first incarnation of the church was burned under a cloud of suspicion over a suspected slave uprising, the congregation continued to worship until 1834, when all-black churches were officially outlawed.
+After the first incarnation of the church was burned as punishment for a suspected slave uprising, the congregation continued to worship until 1834, when all-black churches were officially outlawed.
 After a period of underground worship, the church formally reorganized publicly in 1865 and adopted the Hebrew name Emanuel, meaning “God is with us.”

 The church is the oldest AME church in the South and one of the oldest black congregations south of Baltimore, Maryland.